andrewschenck/paramiko-jump/README.md

 another SSH session through it ('jumping').

-### SSH Proxying Usage Example 1a: Connect to a single target through a Jump Host
+### SSH Proxying Example 1a: Connect to a single target through a Jump Host

 In this most basic example, we connect to a Jump Host, then connect to a Target Host through it.
 We are using keyboard-interactive authentication on the Jump Host by way of